Applications for Round 2 closed at 1.00pm (AEST) on 10 September 2019.

-Applicants are encouraged to carefully read the Round Two Friendship Grants Guidelines before starting an application.
+Applicants were encouraged to carefully read the Round Two Friendship Grants Guidelines before commencing the application process.

 Application guidelines [PDF 637 KB] | [Word 1.30 MB]

 Applicants were also encouraged to read the DFAT documents listed in the Friendship Grants Guidelines, including the Australian Government's development policy Australian aid: promoting prosperity, increasing stability, reducing poverty, the DFAT Child Protection Policy, and DFAT's Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) Policy.

 Friendship Grant recipients are selected through a merit-based selection process in-line with Commonwealth Grants Rules and Guidelines 2017.
 The Friendship Grants program aims to represent the geographic, cultural and organisational diversity of Australia.

 The Round 2 Australian Aid: Friendship Grants Frequently Asked Questions (FAQ) document should be read in conjunction with the Round 2 Friendship Grants Guidelines and Application Form.